Location

 Accommodations

-Students will be housed in furnished, apartment-style accommodations known locally as Paradores, located in the beachside town of Arecibo, Puerto Rico.
+Students will be housed in furnished, apartment-style accommodations, located in the beachside town of Arecibo, Puerto Rico.
 Each apartment includes multiple bedrooms, with two students sharing a room that features a private bathroom.
-The units are equipped with air conditioning, internet access, and a full kitchen, offering a comfortable and convenient living space during the field portion of the course.
-While laundry facilities are not available on-site, students will have access to nearby services in town.
-These Paradores will serve as the central base for all field excursions throughout the program.
+The units are equipped with air conditioning, internet access, and some of them with a full kitchen, offering a comfortable and convenient living space during the field portion of the course.

-During the week, breakfast will be catered to the Paradores each morning.
+During the week, breakfast will be catered to the accommodations each morning.
 For lunch, students will be provided with supplies to pack their own meals, such as sandwiches, fruits, protein bars, juice, and water—ideal for taking along on daily expeditions.
 Dinners will be enjoyed at local cafeterias in town, giving students the opportunity to experience Puerto Rican cuisine and community life.
-On resting days, students will be responsible for preparing their own meals using program-provided allowances, with access to the full kitchen in each apartment.

 Additional Items to Consider

-Students should be prepared to engage in outdoor fieldwork that may involve getting wet, muddy, and navigating through confined spaces.
+Students should be prepared to engage in outdoor fieldwork that may involve getting wet, muddy, and in some cases navigating through confined spaces.
 Light to moderate physical activity—such as hiking over uneven terrain—will be required to access some field sites.
+A float test will be required for participation in water activities.
+Participation in the activities is optional.

-Puerto Rico’s official languages are Spanish and English.
-While English is widely spoken, basic Spanish skills are encouraged to enhance communication and cultural immersion, buy not needed.
+Puerto Rico’s more spoke languages are Spanish and English.
+While English is widely spoken, basic Spanish skills are encouraged to enhance communication and cultural immersion but not needed.
 The program director is Puerto Rican and will help guide students through both the scientific and cultural aspects of the experience.

 Applicant Criteria